Oscar Health Inc (OSCR) Shares Decline Despite Market Challenges - News Heater

 Is It Worth Investing in Oscar Health Inc (NYSE: OSCR) Right Now?

-The average price predicted for Oscar Health Inc (OSCR) by analysts is $9.50, which is $1.0 above the current market price.
-The public float for OSCR is 138.77M, and at present, short sellers hold a 4.79% of that float.
-On November 29, 2023, the average trading volume of OSCR was 1.70M shares.
+The average price suggested by analysts for OSCR is $9.50, which is $1.36 above the current market price.
+The public float for OSCR is 138.77M, and currently, shorts hold a 4.79% of that float.
+The average trading volume for OSCR on December 06, 2023 was 1.78M shares.

 OSCR’s Market Performance

-OSCR’s stock has seen a 2.66% increase for the week, with a 75.26% rise in the past month and a 33.23% gain in the past quarter.
-The volatility ratio for the week is 3.94%, and the volatility levels for the past 30 days are at 6.44% for Oscar Health Inc The simple moving average for the past 20 days is 23.67% for OSCR’s stock, with a 30.24% simple moving average for the past 200 days.
+OSCR’s stock has seen a -4.24% decrease for the week, with a 42.06% rise in the past month and a 26.79% gain in the past quarter.
+The volatility ratio for the week is 6.26%, and the volatility levels for the past 30 days are at 6.42% for Oscar Health Inc The simple moving average for the last 20 days is 6.13% for OSCR’s stock, with a simple moving average of 23.30% for the last 200 days.

 Analysts’ Opinion of OSCR